004-rohit/learn/HTML/Learn-html/R html.md

 ## HTML Color usage
  - **Usage** - `Background color`
-   *  <u>**Descriptions**</u> - HTML Background Color is the shade that appears behind the content on a webpage.
+   * **Descriptions** - HTML Background Color is the shade that appears behind the content on a webpage.
 The background covers the total size of the element with padding and border but excludes the margin.
 It makes the text so easy to read for the user.
    * **Syntax**
     ```html
        <div style=”background-color: magenta;”>